 FEDERAL BANKRUPTCY AND DIVORCE IN MASSACHUSETTS

 A bankruptcy proceeding is one in which a person files a petition in the federal courts seeking a discharge of debt.
-The filing of a bankruptcy petition automatically stays collection efforts against the assets of the debtor, including collection efforts in a pending state domestic relations proceeding.
+The filing of a bankruptcy petition automatically “stays” collection efforts against the assets of the debtor.
+Further, the filing of a bankruptcy petition stays the division of any assets or debts in a pending state domestic relations proceeding.

-In Boston, proceedings for alimony, maintenance or support from the continuing income and wages of the debtor are not automatically stayed.
+In Boston and other Massachusetts courts, proceedings for child custody, alimony, maintenance or spousal support from the continuing income and wages of the debtor are not automatically stayed.
 Of course, child support proceedings are not stayed either if a bankruptcy proceeding is initiated.

 There are two main bankruptcy filings that relate to family law matters – the Chapter 7 and Chapter 13 cases.
 In a Chapter 7 case, the debtor’s assets are all included in a bankruptcy estate, and a trustee sells off assets to pay creditors.
 The debtor’s obligations are discharged unless they are exempt (i.e. student loans, spousal and child support obligations, etc.) Chapter 13 cases involve adjusting the debts of a person with income and attempts to repay all or part of debts.
 Typically a repayment plan over a period of years is ordered.